roderickjackson-bradley/socket_io_app/work/w10/d3/03-react-state-props/03-react-state-props.md

 We will need to add some conditional logic to `<GuessRow>` to render `<ScoreButton>` for the **current** guess row.

-However, currently, there's no way `<GuessRow>` knows if it's the current row or not.
+However, currently, `<GuessRow>` does not have a way of knowing if it's the current row or not.

 As you've seen already, we'll need to pass a prop to `<GuessRow>` from its parent component, `<GameBoard>`, to let it know if it's the current row or not.